rfgzuid/Capstone/README.md

 ## h functions

 For the environments, concave h functions are used so that we convert the CBF constraint from ED to CED [SCBF SOURCE].
 The output of the h functions are vectors; each element in the vector corresponds to a safety-critical state element for which we define bounds.
-The parabolae defined to have maximum 1, and have their roots at the bounds of unsafety.
+The parabolas are defined to have maximum 1, and have their roots at the bounds of unsafety.

 Cartpole
 - Angle [-12 deg, 12 deg]